-- (a) the lesser of (i) 2%, and (ii) the greater of the Cumulative Net Credit Event Percentage for such Payment Date and the Cumulative Net Credit Event Percentage for the preceding Payment Date (or in the case of the first Payment Date, zero); over - (b) the greater of (i) 1%, and (ii) the lesser of the Cumulative Net Credit Event Percentage for such Payment Date and the Cumulative Net Credit Event Percentage for the preceding Payment Date.
+- (a) the greater of the Cumulative Net Credit Event Percentage for such Payment Date and Loan Group and the Cumulative Net Credit Event Percentage for the preceding Payment Date (or in the case of the first Payment Date, zero); over - (b) the greater of (i) 3%, and (ii) the lesser of the Cumulative Net Credit Event Percentage for such Payment Date and Loan Group and the Cumulative Net Credit Event Percentage for the preceding Payment Date.

-The "40% Severity Tier Percentage" with respect to any Payment Date, is a percentage equal to the excess, if any, of:
+The "40% Severity Tier Percentage" with respect to any Payment Date and Loan Group 1, is a percentage equal to the excess, if any, of:

-- (a) the greater of the Cumulative Net Credit Event Percentage for such Payment Date and the Cumulative Net Credit Event Percentage for the preceding Payment Date (or in the case of the first Payment Date, zero); over - (b) the greater of (i) 2%, and (ii) the lesser of the Cumulative Net Credit Event Percentage for such Payment Date and the Cumulative Net Credit Event Percentage for the preceding Payment Date.
+(a) the greater of the Cumulative Net Credit Event Percentage for such Payment Date and Loan Group and the Cumulative Net Credit Event Percentage for the preceding Payment Date (or in the case of the first Payment Date, zero); over (b) the greater of (i) 2%, and (ii) the lesser of the Cumulative Net Credit Event Percentage for such Payment Date and Loan Group and the Cumulative Net Credit Event Percentage for the preceding Payment Date.

-The "Credit Event UPB" with respect to any Credit Event Reference Obligation, is the unpaid principal balance thereof as of the end of the Reporting Period related to the Payment Date on which it became a Credit Event Reference Obligation.
+The "Credit Event UPB" with respect to any Credit Event Reference Obligation and Loan Group, is the unpaid principal balance thereof as of the end of the Reporting Period related to the Payment Date on which it became a Credit Event Reference Obligation.

-A "Credit Event Reference Obligation" with respect to any Payment Date, means any Reference Obligation with respect to which a Credit Event has occurred.
+A "Credit Event Reference Obligation" with respect to any Payment Date and Loan Group, means any Reference Obligation with respect to which a Credit Event has occurred.